UMD: A Globally Connected University

 - Your Form I-20 if you are F-1 student or your Form DS-2019 if you are a J-1 student

 WHAT TO EXPECT AT THE U.S. BORDER

-At the port-of-entry, be prepared to present your I-20/DS-2019 and open your passport to your F-1/J-1 visa for the U.S. Customs and Border Protection (CBP) Officer.
+At the port-of-entry, be prepared to present your I-20/DS-2019 and open your passport to your F-1/J-1 visa for the U.S. Customs and Border Protection (CBP) Officer (If you are a citizen of Canada or Bermuda, no F-1 visa is required).
 The officer will look over your documents and ask you several questions about your stay in the US.
 He or she will electronically enter the visa status you are admitted with (F-1, J-1), the date of entry, and how long your stay in the US is valid ("admitted until date).
 If you arrive by plane, you may access this arrival record (called the I-94 record) at CBP.gov/I94 using your passport and travel information.
 The CBP officer will also give you an entry stamp in your passport.
 Exception: If you arrive by land, s/he will staple a stamped paper I-94 card into your passport.

 Note: You will receive a new I-94 record each time you enter the U.S. (replacing the previous record) so ISSS recommends you that upon each arrival, you always refer back to the CBP website to ensure you have been admitted in the correct immigration class.
 This is especially important for those who hold multiple valid visas.
 Always save an e-copy of the I-94 in your records.
 While in the U.S., you may sometimes be asked to show the most recent I-94 in order to document your current F-1 or J-1 status (for example to apply for a driver’s license, etc.).